 In light of this, let us now reconsider an argument made by R.P.Feynman at the 1957 Chapel Hill gravity conference.
 Feynman was trying to argue for the existence of gravitons and the quantum nature of gravity.
 To do so, he imagined the following kind of experiment.
 A Cm-250 atom (halflife \approx 8300yr) spontaneously fissions, or remains intact.
-If the latter, it gravitationally-deflects a 3× heavier mass.
-That mass in turn (if undeflected) deflects a 3× heavier-still mass.
+If the latter, it gravitationally-deflects a $3\times$ heavier mass.
+That mass in turn (if undeflected) deflects a $3\times$ heavier-still mass.
 And so on.
-After N stages we get a quantum superposition of a deflected (and not) heavy object - with mass \approx 3^N250amu - in two far-separated locations.
+After N stages we get a quantum superposition of a deflected (and not) heavy object - with mass \approx 3 N 250amu - in two far-separated locations.
 If N=95 the final object could be the asteroid Ceres.
 This is so heavy that its gravity would readily be perceived.
 Feynman contended this argument "proved" that gravity had to be quantum in nature, except that (he also remarked)

 ...I would like to suggest that it is possible that quantum mechanics fails at large distances and for large objects.
 Now, mind you, I do not say that I think that quantum mechanics does fail at large distances, I only say that it is not inconsistent with what we know.
 If this failure of quantum mechanics is connected with gravity, we might speculatively expect this to happen for masses such that $GM^2 \approx \hbar c$, hence M near 10^{-5} grams, which corresponds to some 10^{18} particles...
-This would be a new [irreversibility] principle for masses>10-5 gram or whatever.
+This would be a new [irreversibility] principle for masses> 10^{-5} gram or whatever.

-Well, in fact, with cloud-QFT, it is impossible to have a heavy ($\gtrsim 1$ Planck mass) object in a superposition of two far apart locations!
-In other words, Feynman's escape clause happens, and his argument for the quantum nature of gravity indeed is invalidated in exactly the way he worried it might be.
-(As far as I know, this is the first time, during the 66 years since Feynman said that, that this has been pointed out; and no previous work on energy-time uncertainty relations has ever pointed out that they should not be valid for too-large ΔE .
-Note that gravity could still be, and I presume is, quantum; just Feynman's argument for its quantumness is invalidated.)
-The reason for this impossibility is that if such a superposition could exist, then we would have mass-energy uncertainty of order $\gtrsim 1$ Planck mass within some experimentally accessible region.
+Well, in fact, with cloud-QFT, it is impossible to have a heavy (\geq 1 Planck mass) object in a superposition of two far apart locations!
+In other words, Feynman's escape clause happens, and his argument for the quantum nature of gravity indeed is invalidated, and in exactly the way he worried about.
+(As far as I know, this is the first time, during the 66 years since Feynman said that, that this has been pointed out; and no previous work on energy-time uncertainty relations has ever pointed out that they should not be valid for too-large Δ E. Note that gravity could still be, and I presume is, quantum; just Feynman's 250 Cm \rightarrow Ceres argument for its quantumness is invalidated.)
+The reason for this impossibility is that if such a superposition could exist, then we would have energy uncertainty of order \geq 1 Planck mass within some experimentally accessible region. which under cloud-QFT is not possible.